edlink/docs/api/v2.0/errors-warnings.md

 Every error returned by the API will include a `$code` and `$description` field to aid you in remedying the problem.

-We will return a `500` response code and a response body with the following structure when any errors occur.
+We will return a `500` status code and a response body with the following structure when any errors occur.
 ```json
 {
   "$request": "00000000-0000-0000-0000-000000000000",